Important Dates

 • Do my guests need tickets for the ceremony?

 No. Tickets are not required to attend.
-Commencement events are open to all graduates and their guests.
+The Baccalaureate Mass, Presidential reception, commencement ceremony, and college and school diploma ceremonies are open to all graduates and their guests.
 Seating is first come, first served, so please encourage your guests to arrive early for the best seats.

 • What time should guests be seated?

-All guests should be seated prior to the beginning of the processional at 9:30 a.m.
-Once the processional starts, access to seating will be very limited.
+All guests should be seated prior to the beginning of the procession at 9:30am.
+Once the procession starts, access to seating will be very limited.

 • Are accommodations available for graduates or guests with disabilities?